 Pay close attention to where you are spraying.
 The high pressure will force water under or around doors and window and into wall vents, soffit vents and attic vents.

 Cleaning your home

 There are many cleaners available that are marketed just for power washing but an effective and economical alternative is Surf liquid laundry detergent mixed at the rate of about 8 to 16 ounces per gallon of water.
 If mildew is present add up to 32 ounces of bleach to each gallon of water.
 Wear protective clothing and eye protection.
 Apply using the low pressure siphon tip of the pressure washer or use a pump up sprayer.
 (Surf laundry detergent is biodegradable ~ if rinsed down with copious amounts of water neither it nor bleach is harmful to plants or animals)

-Thoroughly soak one area or wall at the time with cleaning solution and allow it to work for three to five minutes.
-You can soak the next area down while you are waiting for the first area to work, just don’t let it dry before rinsing.
+Thoroughly soak one area or wall at the time with clear water along with any nearby plants.
+Immediately go over the same area again, this time using cleaning solution, and allow the cleaning solution to work for three to five minutes.
+You can repeat the previous steps on the next area while waiting for the cleaner to work on the first area, just don’t let it dry before rinsing.

 When power washing is completed inspect the entire house, especially around doors and windows to determine if any caulking or paint was damaged .
 Allow house to dry thoroughly before applying any caulking and paint.

 Power washing can be a challenge for some but the benefits of a clean, attractive and well maintained home easily justify the time and expense of this project.